the-tcpdump-group/tcpdump/INSTALL.md

 # tcpdump installation notes

+## Installing libpcap

+Tcpdump requires libpcap.

+### On UN*Xes

-If you have not built libpcap, and your system does not have libpcap installed, install libpcap first.
-Your system might provide a version of libpcap that can be installed; if so, to compile tcpdump you might need to install a "developer" version of libpcap as well as the "run-time" version.
-You can also install The Tcpdump Group version of libpcap; see [this file](README.md) for the location.
+Your system might provide a version of libpcap that can be installed, or that is installed by default; if so, to compile tcpdump you might need to install a "developer" version of libpcap as well as the "run-time" version, even if the "run-time" version has already been installed.

+If your system does not provide libpcap, or provides a version that does not support all of the libpcap 1.0 APIs, you will need to download the source for The Tcpdump Group version of libpcap; see [this file](README.md) for the location, and build and install that version.
+Either install libpcap with `make install` or make sure both the libpcap and tcpdump source trees are in the same directory.

+### On Windows

+You will need to install both Npcap and the Npcap SDK; see [this file](README.windows.md) for information on that.

+## Building tcpdump

-You will need a C99 compiler to build tcpdump.
+You will need a C99 compiler to build tcpdump and, if necessary, to build libpcap.
 The build system will abort if your compiler is not C99 compliant.
 If this happens, use the generally available GNU C compiler (GCC) or Clang.

-After libpcap has been built (either install it with `make install` or make sure both the libpcap and tcpdump source trees are in the same directory), do the following steps:
+Once you have a version of libpcap with which you can build tcpdump, do the following steps:

 * If you build from a git clone rather than from a release archive, run `./autogen.sh` (a shell script).
 The autogen.sh script will